 In a case of first impression, Brian succeeded in obtaining dismissal of a Sherman Act claim against Bitcoin.com and other software developers in the cryptocurrency industry.

 Brian regularly advises clients on licensing disputes involving standard-essential patents and draws on that same experience to represent clients in Section 337 investigations before the US International Trade Commission.

-Prior to joining O’Melveny, Brian served in the White House and at the Office of the US Trade Representative.
+Prior to joining O’Melveny, Brian served in the White House from 2010 through 2012 and at the Office of the US Trade Representative from 2012 through 2013.